trimstray/test-your-sysadmin-skills/README.md

 When sent by the origin server:

-<code>max-age=0</code> simply tells caches (and user agents) the response is stale from the get-go and so they SHOULD revalidate the response (eg. with the If-Not-Modified header) before using a cached copy, whereas, <code>no-cache</code> tells them they MUST revalidate before using a cached copy.
+<code>max-age=0</code> simply tells caches (and user agents) the response is stale from the get-go and so they SHOULD revalidate the response (e.g. with the If-Not-Modified header) before using a cached copy, whereas, <code>no-cache</code> tells them they MUST revalidate before using a cached copy.

 In other words, caches may sometimes choose to use a stale response (although I believe they have to then add a Warning header), but <code>no-cache</code> says they're not allowed to use a stale response no matter what.
 Maybe you'd want the SHOULD-revalidate behavior when baseball stats are generated in a page, but you'd want the MUST-revalidate behavior when you've generated the response to an e-commerce purchase.

 When sent by the user agent:

-If a user agent sends a request with <code>Cache-Control: max-age=0</code> (aka. "end-to-end revalidation"), then each cache along the way will revalidate its cache entry (eg. with the If-Not-Modified header) all the way to the origin server.
+If a user agent sends a request with <code>Cache-Control: max-age=0</code> (aka. "end-to-end revalidation"), then each cache along the way will revalidate its cache entry (e.g. with the If-Not-Modified header) all the way to the origin server.
 If the reply is then 304 (Not Modified), the cached entity can be used.

 On the other hand, sending a request with <code>Cache-Control: no-cache</code> (aka. "end-to-end reload") doesn't revalidate and the server MUST NOT use a cached copy when responding.